-- 43. The Authority's policy for imposing a financial penalty is set out in Chapter 6 of DEPP.
+- 39. The Authority's policy for imposing a financial penalty is set out in Chapter 6 of DEPP.
 In respect of conduct occurring on or after 6 March 2010, the Authority applies a five-step framework to determine the appropriate level of financial penalty.
-DEPP 6.5A sets out the details of the five-step framework that applies in respect of financial penalties imposed on firms. - 44.
-The application of the Authority's penalty policy is set out in Annex B to this Notice in relation to Bar's breaches of Principles 2 and 7. - 45.
-In determining the financial penalty to be attributed to Bar's misconduct, the Authority had particular regard to the following matters as applicable: - a) the need for credible deterrence; - b) the nature, seriousness and impact of the breach; - c) the risk of consumer detriment as a result of Bar's failings; and - d) the consideration of serious financial hardship. - 46.
-The Authority would have imposed a financial penalty of £509,700 on Bar for breaching Principles 2 and 7.
-However, taking into account the financial circumstances of Bar, the Authority did not impose a financial penalty.
+DEPP 6.5B sets out the details of the five-step framework that applies in respect of financial penalties imposed on individuals in non-market abuse cases. - 40.
+The application of the Authority's penalty policy is set out in Annex B to this Notice in relation to Mr Redgrave's breach of Statement of Principle 6. - 41.
+In determining the financial penalty to be attributed to Mr Redgrave's misconduct, the Authority had particular regard to the following matters as applicable: - a) the need for credible deterrence; - b) the nature, seriousness and impact of the breach; - c) the risk of consumer detriment as a result of Mr Redgrave's failings; and - d) any applicable settlement discount for agreeing to settle at an early stage of the Authority's investigation. - 42.
+The Authority has therefore imposed a financial penalty of £38,600.